cristinacolpos/PELA-blocks/SLICER_RECOMMENDATIONS.md

 # ABS

+## `PELA_print_parameters.scad`

+`top_tweak = 0.04;`

+`bottom_tweak = -0.02;`

+## Slicer Settings

+`flexible_filament = false;`

+`Adhesion: Brim`   (check the slicer's preview image.
+If the brim pollutes the inside of the bottom connectors that creates difficult post-processing.
+Consider alaternatives like `Adhesion: Raft` or `Adhesion: Skirt` with a PEI sheet, glue stick, or unscented extra hold hairspray.
+Minimize bed heating as it can "elephant foot" the lower socket connectors.)

+`Infill: 20%`   (minimal effect, most models this can be 50% without taking more time)

+`Wall Line Count: 1`

+`Fill Gaps Between Walls: Nowhere`

 Good if you are familiar with ABS.
 LEGO is made from ABS.
 It has many nice properties if you know how to minimize lift and delamination due to thermal contraction in larger parts.

-`Adhesion: Brim`   (check the slicer's preview image.
-If the brim pollutes the inside of the bottom connectors that creates difficult post-processing.
-Consider alaternatives like `Adhesion: Skirt` with a PEI sheet, glue stick, or unscented hairspray.
-Minimize bed heating as it can "elephant foot" the lower socket connectors.